 Digital University allows students to set bold aspirations and empower themselves with new capabilities.
-From design and development to analytics and project management, there's a
+From design and development to analytics and project management, there's a transformative and rewarding learning path for everyone at Digital University.
+Choose from a

 Website: https://digitalu.af.mil/